tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creating-modifying-bodies.rst

 (which is the preferred and recommended approach in most cases).
 However, instead of storing these environment settings in a larger object defining the settings for the full bodies, and for all bodies together, here we use the environment model settings *one at a time*.
-For each supported environment model, an ``add....`` function is provided in the :doc:`environment_setup` module.
+For each supported environment model, an ``add....`` function is provided in the :ref:`tudatpy:environment_setup` module.

 Note that a similar approach is typically taken to add ground stations to a body (see :ref:`groundStationCreation`)